 Combustible dust is a more serious problem than you might think.
 Between 1980 and 2005, the U.S. Chemical Safety and Hazard Investigation Board (CSB) identified 281 combustible dust incidents.
 These events killed 119 workers, injured 718, and did extensive damage to numerous industrial facilities.
 Things haven’t gotten any better, either.
 Between 2009 and 2013, there

-One of the main reasons why industrial dust collection systems, such as downdraft tables, are such vital pieces of equipment is because of dangerous substances like silica.
+One of the main reasons why industrial dust collection systems, such as DualDraw downdraft tables and downdraft booths, are such vital pieces of equipment is because of dangerous substances like silica.
 Here’s what you should know about the dangers of silica.
 What Is Crystalline Silica?
-Crystalline silica is a basic part of sand, soil, and several other different
+Crystalline silica is a basic part of sand, soil,

 Sanding, polishing, and grinding are all hazardous activities that put more than 500,000 workers in a wide variety of industries at risk.
 Not only is the dust produced by these activities dangerous to breathe in, it’s often times also combustible, which is why safe, compliant and well maintained industrial dust collection systems are so vital.